3.1 Key Management Personnel Remuneration

 Commander Mark Lee, RAN (Appointed: 03 September 2019)

 Chief Petty Officer Andrea Kerr, CSM, RAN (Appointed: 03 September 2019)

 Commander Adrian Kemp, RAN (Appointed: 01 July 2018; Resigned on 24 April 2021)

 Key management personnel remuneration excludes the remuneration and other benefits of the Minister for Defence Personnel.
 The Minister for Defence Personnel’s remuneration and other benefits are set by the Remuneration Tribunal and are not paid by the Fund.

 The Fund is an Australian Government controlled entity.
 Related parties to the Fund are the Minister for Veterans’ Affairs and Defence Personnel, Cabinet Ministers, Trustees, Key Management Personnel including the Executive, and other Australian Government entities.

 - debts forgiven; and

-Giving consideration to relationships with related parties, and transactions entered into during the reporting period by the Fund, it has been determined that there are no related party transactions to be separately disclosed
+Giving consideration to relationships with related parties, and transactions entered into during the reporting period by the Fund, it has been determined that there was one related party transaction to be separately disclosed.

 3.3 Resources provided “Free of Charge” to the Fund